mozilla/overwatch-mvp/README.md

 # Local development

 Use python version 3.10 for development.

 `pyenv` is the recommended method to install and manage python versions.

 ## To set up your local development environment run the following commands:
 ```
 python -m venv venv/
 source venv/bin/activate
 python -m pip install pip-tools
 python -m pip install -e ".[testing]"
+pre-commit install
 ```

 ## To update dependencies:
 ### DO NOT UPDATE requirements.txt or requirements.in manually!!!

 1. If you have not set up your local environment run the steps described above.

 2. Activate your local environment in not already activated.
 ```
 source venv/bin/activate
 ```
 3. Make required changes to `pyproject.toml`

 4. Generate a new version of requirements.in and requirements.txt and apply updated requirements.txt to venv.
 ```
 make update_deps